ellfran-7/cluefish/analyses/README.md

 For help with the `DRomics` R package, visit the [DRomics documentation](https://lbbe-software.github.io/DRomics/).

+A sub-directory named `scripts-for-paper-assets` holds additional files, specifically to generate most of the figures and tables in the paper associated to Cluefish (Franklin et al. submitted).

 ## 📍Note

 The suggested content and structure here follow best practices for research compendiums.
 However, feel free to organize and store your project files in a way that best suits your needs and workflow.